Software Engineering Master of Science Degree

 Collaborative Software Development

 This course covers processes, tools, and techniques for software development, in general, and collaborative, distributed software development, in particular.
 Students will learn how to design a process specific to their organization and development project needs.
 This includes how to select a software development life-cycle model, how to select and sequence the development and management activities of a collaborative, distributed software development team structure and dynamics, and how to define the work products, tools, and methods used to perform those activities.
 The Software Process Engineering Metamodel (SPEM, an Object Management Group standard) will serve to graphically describe, analyze, discuss, and improve software development processes.
 Special attention will be given to collaboration needs and approaches for small and large teams that may be globally distributed.
-(Prerequisites: This course is restricted to students with graduate standing in Software Engineering program or GCCIS graduate programs who have completed SWEN-601 and SWEN-610 or equivalent courses.)
+(Prerequisites: (SOFTENG-U or CSCISWEN-U or SOFTENG-MS students) and ((SWEN-601 and SWEN-610) or (SWEN-261) or equivalent courses).)
 Lecture 3 (Fall).

 3